 - 5.1 Planning decisions are guided by policies in the Plan for Stafford Borough, which is referred to when planning applications are made to Stafford Borough Council.
 The Localism Act 2011, however, allows communities to develop their own policies, which will form part of the development plan for the area, provided that they are based on sound evidence, community input and proper principles of planning.
 Policies have been developed by Eccleshall Parish Council, which seek to influence planning and development outcomes in order that they help to achieve the vision for Eccleshall Parish.
-The Neighbourhood Plan must, with due consideration to the basic conditions set out within legislation, have regard to national policies and advice; and be in general conformity with the strategic policies set out within the Plan for Stafford Borough.
+The policies are compliant with UK Government Policies detailed in the National Planning Policy Framework (NPPF) and strategic policies set out in The Plan for Stafford Borough

 - 5.2 In line with the principles of sustainable development, which require that planning addresses environmental, social and economic issues, the main policy areas that are of most concern to local residents are specified as follows:-

 - Housing

+- Jobs and Employment

 - Traffic and Parking

 - Green Space

 - Historic Fabric